How Does Anchor Text Indexing Work?

-URL Change Frequency Data – When a URL is accessed by a robot, the information is passed through content filters, which may determine whether content at a URL has changed and when that URL was last accessed by a robot.
+URL Change Frequency Data – When a URL is accessed by a robot, the information is passed through content filters, which may determine whether the content at a URL has changed and when that URL was last accessed by a robot.
 This information is placed in history logs and then goes to the URL scheduler.

 To decide upon crawling rates, a frequency of change may then be calculated, and supplemental information about a URL may also be reviewed, such as a record of sites whose content is known to change quickly.

 PageRank – a query-independent score (also called a document score) is computed for each URL by URL page rankers, which compute a page rank for a given URL by looking at the number of URLs that reference a given URL and the page rank of those referencing URLs.
 This PageRank data can be obtained from URL managers.
 Pages that have a higher PageRank may be updated at higher crawling rates as well.

-Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of base layer, an effort is made to ensure that the placement of the URL into a given segment of base layer is random (or pseudo-random), so that the URLs to be crawled are evenly distributed (or approximately evenly distributed) over the segments.
+Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of the base layer, an effort is made to ensure that the placement of the URL into a given segment of base layer is random (or pseudo-random), so that the URLs to be crawled is evenly distributed (or approximately evenly distributed) over the segments.

 Processing rules might be used to distribute URLs randomly into the appropriate base, daily, and real-time layers.

 When All URLs Cannot Be Crawled During a Given Epoch – This could be addressed using two different approaches: